 When you look at the rock drawings they appear primitive and insignificant, but they will surprise you.
-The carved images become alive almost before the sunrays touch the rocks!
+The carved images become alive almost before the sun rays touch the rocks!
 The depiction of the frog seems to turn into an elk.
 The hunter makes a movement with the hand and the campfire flickers.
-The entire spectacle on the granite last for a quarter of an hour until the setting sun makes the designs grow weaker.
+The entire spectacle on the granite lasts for a quarter of an hour until the setting sun makes the designs grow weaker.

-The images on the rocks are also moving, but there is a scientific explanation to this phenomena.
+The images on the rocks are also moving, but there is a scientific explanation for this phenomenon.

 Both light sources are moving and whilst the sun is setting the angle of incidence of its rays is constantly changing likewise; whereas the water plays the part of a reflector.
 The incidence of the rays makes the various groups of prisms shine which gives the onlooker the impression that the whole design is moving,” Lauskin explained.

-The creation behind the Onega petroglyphs is the work of a group intelligent people.
-Watching the carvings when the sunrays touch the rocks, is like a watching a movie that has reached us from the late Stone Age.
+The creation behind the Onega petroglyphs is the work of a group of intelligent people.
+Watching the carvings when the sun rays touch the rocks, is like watching a movie that has reached us from the late Stone Age.
 History is alive in Karelia and the ancient movie is still playing…